-Vittoria’s tyre designers provide a great tire choice for those gravel bikers who aren’t afraid of a muddy adventure route but might be limited by frame clearance issues.
+Vittoria’s tire designers provide a great tire choice for those gravel bikers who aren’t afraid of a muddy adventure route but might be limited by frame clearance issues.

 With its company casing size, the Terreno Wet G2.0 will fit in virtually any gravel bike’s rear triangle.
-If you are given to long rides, on muddy roads beneath grey skies, the open tread pattern of Vittoria’s Terreno Wet G2.0 will be hugely beneficial.
+If you frequently take on long rides on muddy roads beneath grey skies, the open tread pattern of Vittoria’s Terreno Wet G2.0 will be hugely beneficial.

-By creating adequate room on the contact pact for mud to clear itself during wheel rotation, the Terreno Wet G2.0 prevents clogging.
-There is a sacrifice in ultimate rolling resistance, but whereas gravel tyres with smaller tread blocks might roll faster, they’ll also clog much quicker, rendering the incapable of transferring brake forces.
+By creating adequate room on the contact patch for mud to clear itself during wheel rotation, the Terreno Wet G2.0 prevents clogging.
+There is a sacrifice in ultimate rolling resistance, but whereas gravel tires with smaller tread blocks might roll faster, they’ll also clog much quicker, rendering them incapable of transferring brake forces.

-Tyres with a narrower profile have the ability to cut into muddy trails, finding any semblance of grip that might be a touch deeper into the compounded sedimentation.
-Although larger casing tyres provide better comfort, in the case of a wet-weather gravel bike ride, you’ll want something that can dig into the surface, a task for which the Terreno Wet G2.0 have appropriate sizing.
+Tires with a narrower profile have the ability to cut into muddy trails, finding any semblance of grip that might be a touch deeper into the compounded sedimentation.
+Although larger casing tires provide better comfort, in the case of a wet-weather gravel bike ride, you’ll want something that can dig into the surface, a task for which the Terreno Wet G2.0 has appropriate sizing.

-Excellently suited to grimy conditions, the Terreno Wet G2.0 also features graphene in its rubber compounds, something which Vittoria prioritizes in its tyre formulation and fabrication.
-The chemical interaction of rubber and graphene, during Vittoria’s production process, enhancing the overall properties of its Terreno Wet G2.0 tire, in terms of grip.
+Excellently suited to grimy conditions, the Terreno Wet G2.0 also features graphene in its rubber compounds, something which Vittoria prioritizes in its tire formulation and fabrication.
+The chemical interaction of rubber and graphene enhances the overall properties of its Terreno Wet G2.0 tire in terms of grip and lifespan.

-WTB’s Raddler is a good example of semi-slick mountain bike tire technology, finding a repurposing to gravel bikes.
-Enduro mountain bikers discovered the benefit of a rear tire with pronounced edge tread and tightly packed, smaller, centre blocks.
+WTB’s Raddler is a good example of semi-slick mountain bike tire technology finding a repurposing to gravel bikes.
+Enduro mountain bikers discovered the benefit of a rear tire with pronounced edge tread and tightly packed, smaller, center blocks.
 WTB has successfully migrated that product knowledge from its mountain bike to gravel tire offering.